 As life changes, child custody and visitation, child support and spousal support orders may need to be modified.
 At Featherstone Family Law, we help clients obtain modifications so yesterday’s legal orders reflect today’s life.
-Located in Orem, our attorneys serve clients throughout Utah County.
+Located in American Fork, our attorneys serve clients in Orem, Provo and throughout Utah County.

 Modifying Child Custody, Visitation And Support Orders

 When children start spending more overnights with the noncustodial parent, one spouse loses his or her job or starts making more money, a modification of child custody, child support or alimony may be necessary.
 In addition, individuals can petition the court for a modification when they want more parenting time or want to change an existing custody or support order.

 At Featherstone Family Law, our lawyers help clients get the modifications they need to protect their interests and the interests of their children.